hail-is/hail/dev-docs/services/ci/README.md

 that services are deploy/test-ing in parallel, and that the deploy for one service might happen before the test for another has completed.

-This should all be fine, because everything was previously tested as part of the PR approval process.
+This should all be fine, because we only merge in the first place if the PR in question has already passed tests against the current SHA of the watched branch.

 Examples of CI deploy runs can be seen by searching through the production batch log, as long as you have developer permissions.
 For example: `/batches?q=user+%3D+ci%0D%0Adeploy+%3D+1`